The Pixton 3rd Age Project

 - a community-owned biodynamic/organic farm safeguarded for generations to come

 Peter has always put the farm and our community first and has never had an opportunity to build up assets of his own.
 Over the years he has had to move home several times into different farm properties, as younger farm workers have started families and have needed his accommodation.
-Now that Peter has just had major heart surgery, the time has come to thank him for his devoted efforts on behalf of biodynamic community-owned farming in Forest Row by providing him with a home for his retirement on the farmland that he has cared for so well.
+Now that Peter is well on the road to recovery after major heart surgery, the time has come to thank him for his devoted efforts on behalf of biodynamic community-owned farming in Forest Row by providing him with a home for his retirement on the farmland that he has cared for so well.
+It has been Peter’s dream to build a straw bale house as a eco-home on the farm, which he sees as a particularly suitable form of accommodation for people living on biodynamic and organic farms.

 The straw bale house

-The home we will build for Peter is for him to live in for the rest of his life.
-It will be a modest, one-storey house with two bedrooms, with a lovely view over the Tablehurst millpond.
+This house will be for Peter to live in for the rest of his life.
+It’s a delightful one-storey house with two bedrooms, with a lovely view over the Tablehurst millpond.
 Like all the other land and buildings, it will be owned by St Anthony’s Trust, and will eventually be available to house other farm workers.

-The house will be of straw bale construction, a green and eco-friendly way of building that is very well insulated, cool in summer and warm in winter.
+Straw bale construction is a green and eco-friendly way of building that is very well insulated, cool in summer and warm in winter.
 Straw bale houses are also long-lasting – the oldest one in existence was built 140 years ago and is still in excellent condition.

-Thanks to the generous and open-hearted response of the local community, we have already raised £50k, half of our target total of £100k..
+Thanks to the generous and open-hearted response of the local community, we have already raised £98k of our target total of £100k.
 Please help us to finish the job and provide Peter Brown with a home so we can properly thank him for everything he has done for Tablehurst and biodynamic farming.

 Your donations for this project will come through St Anthony’s Trust, which as a charity is able to claim Gift Aid from HMRC.
 This won’t cost you an extra penny but will, if you are a taxpayer, make a significant addition to your gift.
 Please contact our administrator if you would like to donate or leave your gift at the Tablehurst Farm Shop.
 Cheques should be made payable to St Anthony’s Trust.